 All the fluids we drink affect our urinary cycles, but some fluids (such as coffee and beer) have a greater impact, since they are diuretic bladder irritants.
-Even fruit juices can increase the urge to urinate, as their acidic content irritates our bladders.
+Even fruit juices can increase the sudden urge to urinate, as their acidic content irritates our bladders.

 If frequent urination at night is an issue, controlling the timing and quantity of your fluid intake during the day can alleviate it.
 Try to drink more fluids in the morning and early afternoon, rather than in the evening or at night.

 Moderation is the key to improving bladder function— the more we drink and the more quickly we drink, the more frequently we will have to urinate.
 So slowly drink small amounts of fluids during the day.
-Try to avoid beverages containing caffeine and alcohol, and stick with water as often as possible.
+Try to avoid beverages containing caffeine and alcohol, and stick with drinking enough water as often as possible.

 Having said that, it is important to drink enough fluids to avoid waste build up in our bladders that can irritate them.
 We should monitor urine color and smell to ensure we are drinking enough.
 Dark yellow, strong-smelling urine is an indication that the fluid consumption is too low.